DCAN-Labs/cdni-brain/docs/containers.md

 Once you have access, open a terminal at MSI and ssh into the VM

 - Run `ssh umii-midbig-dev-docker.oit.umn.edu`

-- If you are building a CABINET container, you do not need to ssh into the VM; this container is too big to be built there and can be built directly on the Linux machine

 Assuming you have a github repository that has the dockerfile to build your image and any prerequisite files, download the repository to the machine